Multi-Source Causal Inference Using Control Variates: Control Variates for Multi-Source Causal Inference: A General Strategy

-Empirically, to estimate this optimal value of $\beta$, we can use estimators $\widehat{V}$ and $\widehat{\Gamma}$ for the variance and covariance in Eq.~\eqref{eq:proposed-estimator-general}.
-These estimators $\widehat{V}$ and $\widehat{\Gamma}$ can be obtained by bootstrap sampling from the given data with $B$ bootstrap replicates.
-We present the details of the bootstrap sampling procedure in Appendix~\ref{app:bootstrap}.
+From a practical standpoint, Theorem \ref{thm:general-cv-var} shows that the most effective control variate estimators $\widehat{\psi}_1 - \widehat{\psi}_2$ will have low variance and high correlation with the ATE estimator $\widehat{\tau}_2$.
+Empirically, to estimate the optimal value of $\beta$, we can use estimators $\widehat{V}$ and $\widehat{\Gamma}$ for the variance and covariance in Eq.~\eqref{eq:proposed-estimator-general}.
+These estimators $\widehat{V}$ and $\widehat{\Gamma}$ can be obtained by bootstrap sampling from the given data, for which we present details in Appendix~\ref{app:bootstrap}.